corinnna/ENT-Surgery-Support-Chatbot-4ZP6A-Capstone/meetings/Meeting_2.md

 ## Items Covered
 1. Informed Consent and Scalability in Medicine
-2. Goal
+2. Overall Goal and Some Project Specifications
-3. Login System and Logging
+3. Logging and Login System
 4. Data and Security
 5. Testing
-6. Documentation
+6. Legal/Functional Requirements and Documentation

 ---